timschneeb/tachiyomi-extensions-revived/README.md

 Extension sources can be downloaded, installed, and uninstalled via the main Tachiyomi app.
 They are installed and uninstalled like regular apps, in `.apk` format.

+Google Play Protect may show a warning screen mentioning that the app is published by an unknown developer.
+This is because I had to use my own freshly created signing key that is not yet recognized by Google.
+This warning screen should stop showing up after my signing keys have built up enough reputation.

 > [!IMPORTANT]
 > Tachiyomi does not enable unofficial extension apps by default.
 > **You must manually press the 'TRUST' button** after installing the extension on Tachiyomi's extension management screen!

-Google Play Protect may show a warning screen mentioning that the app is published by an unknown developer.
-This is because I had to use my own freshly created signing key that is not yet recognized by Google.

 ## Downloads

-### Add this repo to Tachiyomi (v0.15.0+)
+### Add this repo to Tachiyomi Preview (r6396 and later)

-Starting with Tachiyomi version v0.15.0 and later, you can add external extension repos!
+Starting with the latest [Tachiyomi **preview** build](https://github.com/tachiyomiorg/tachiyomi-preview/releases) (r6396 and later), you can now add external extension repos without having to re-approve unofficial extensions after each app launch!

-1. Update to the latest version of Tachiyomi
+1. Update to the latest version of [Tachiyomi Preview](https://github.com/tachiyomiorg/tachiyomi-preview/releases) (the regular app doesn't contain the change yet)
 2. Go to Settings > Browse > Extension repos > Add
 3. Enter the following URL and accept: `https://raw.githubusercontent.com/ThePBone/tachiyomi-extensions-revived/repo/index.min.json`
 4. Go to the extension management screen, refresh it, and you can now download the removed extensions.
 5. After installing an extension, you need to approve it by tapping on the 'Trust' button.

 > [!WARNING]
-> I just found out that version 0.15.0 has also introduced a restriction that cripples unofficial extensions.
-Any unofficial extension is automatically disabled after a cold start of the Tachiyomi app.
-> This change renders the new extension repo feature basically useless for 3rd-party developers until a better trust system for extensions is implemented by the devs.
->
-> For now, you should keep using the old removed extension APKs signed by the Tachiyomi devs.
-Those APKs are not affected.
+> Unofficial extensions must be manually re-approved on Tachiyomi's extension management screen after each extension update.

 ### Direct APK downloads
 You can also directly download the APK files in this GitHub repository in the [`repo` branch](https://github.com/ThePBone/tachiyomi-extensions-revived/tree/repo/apk).